Work Term Semester

 *Your work term will involve a number of components.
 Be sure to check your @uoguelph email account regularly and remember the following items:

-You should submit your contact information to our website as soon as possible.
+You should submit your contact information to the Experience Guelph system as soon as possible.
 Be sure to include your supervisor’s contact information, which is important for work term visit scheduling as well as your online performance evaluation (see below).